uh-joan/old_home/README.md

 * Ability to reliably plan and estimate development time requirements.
 * Capacity of putting out fires in startups environments.
 * Continuously challenge and teach myself in personal projects.
-* Comfortable with abrupt change to project deadlines and the local gravity field :stuck_out_tongue_winking_eye:.
+* Comfortable with abrupt change to project deadlines and the local gravity field 😎.